MARY A. ARTHUR

 Our research spanning two decades examines the effects of repeated prescribed fire and wildfire on fuel loading, stand structure, and forest regeneration in upland oak ecosystems on the Cumberland Plateau in eastern Kentucky.
 Conducted in sites in the Daniel Boone National Forest, our work relies on ground-based experimentation and sampling as well as the use of Landsat and LiDAR to detect changes in forest structure through time.

-Invasive species and the alternation of ecosystem dynamics:
+Invasive species and the alteration of ecosystem dynamics: